 As with most people, a Corvette was always a dream car of mine to own.
 I purchased my first one in 1981.
 I have owned several since then—currently co-owning both a 1992 and 2003 –both convertibles with 6 speed manual transmissions—my wife-Chris states it’s not a Sport Car without a stick.
 Chris gave me a membership to the Wisconsin Corvette Club as a birthday present many years ago.

 Since joining WCC, I have held various positions in the Club both as an officer and chairperson of different committees.
 WCC offers its members many ways to enjoy their Corvettes.
 But the best thing about the Club in my opinion is the friendships I have made with others club members.
 I would not have met these people without being a member—it is amazing how a love of a Car can bring people together.

-Ed’s bio is coming soon.
+Sabrina’s bio is coming soon.

 Doug’s bio is coming soon.